oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Verification and Processing {#vp-sd-jwt-verification-and-processing}

-The Verifier MUST process and verify an SD-JWT VP as follows:
+The Verifier MUST process and verify a presentation of SD-JWT VC as follows:

  1. REQUIRED.
 When processing and verifying the presentation of the SD-JWT VC, the Verifier MUST follow the same verification and processing rules as defined